128technology/docs/docs/onboard_ssr_to_conductor.md

 Before powering on the SSR, it is important to verify that the Conductor this SSR will be connecting to **has a valid configuration** for the SSR to download.
 See Provisioning Notes above.
 :::

-Once the conductor IP address has been configured, it is time to connect and power up your SSR Device.
+Once the conductor IP address has been configured, it is time to connect and power up your SSR device.

 ![Device Connections](/img/intro_wa_ssr120_quickstart_1.png)